Divorce Service In Orange County – Attorneys Assisting Child Custody Matters

 - Clients know that they will always receive honest legal advice and aggressive representation when working with a lawyer from our firm.

-- Attorney Wail Sarieh is highly respected in the legal industry, and according to client reviews, he is among the best of the best in Orange County.
+- Attorney Wail Sarieh is highly respected in the legal industry, and according to Google, where he has earned 5.0/5.0 stars – based on 9 reviews, he is among the best of the best in Orange County.

 Child custody is a very emotional subject for a parent, as there are few things more precious than your child.
 Merely considering the thought of joint custody or losing custody entirely can be heartbreaking.
 This is why it’s so important to have an experienced family law attorney who can represent you in court, working to ensure that the child custody arrangement is a favorable one.